 Lay it flat

-Get your child to practice laying the folded paper flat in the palm of their hand.
+Get your child to practise laying the folded paper flat in the palm of their hand.
 Avoid scrunching – the idea is to cover as much of their bottom as possible and minimise the chances of getting poo on their hands.

 Reach for the bottom